libp2p/specs/pubsub/gossipsub/README.md

 random links may fail to connect at all.
 Nonetheless, the random link parameter is directly related to the connectivity of the overlay.
 A higher `C_rand` ensures connectivity with high probability and fault tolerance.
-The fault-tolerance and connectivity properpties of HyParView stem from the random overlay structure, so in order to preserve them and still optimize for proximity, we need to set
+The fault-tolerance and connectivity properties of HyParView stem from the random overlay structure, so in order to preserve them and still optimize for proximity, we need to set
 ```